muratk3n/thirdwave/en/README.md

 # Tweets

 Just saw F24 bit on green tech and they talked abt Airbus H2 plans.
 This is serious...
 And why shouldnt it be?
-H2 have been used in rockets for space for years.
+H2 has been used in space rockets for years.

 ---